Retrieval Augmentation Generation(RAG)

 I have created a simple RAG application to chat with “Constitution of Nepal” with Llama 3.1 which is open source recently launched model by Meta.

-1. Initializing Language Model and Embeddings with Ollama: The code initializes a language model and its embeddings using the Ollama library with a specified model.
+- Initializing Language Model and Embeddings with Ollama: The code initializes a language model and its embeddings using the Ollama library with a specified model.

-MODEL = "llama3.1:8b"
+= "llama3.1:8b"

-model = Ollama(model=MODEL)
+MODEL = Ollama(model=MODEL)

-embeddings = OllamaEmbeddings(model=MODEL)
+model = OllamaEmbeddings(model=MODEL) embeddings

-1. Loading PDF Document into Text Documents with PyPDFLoader: The code loads a PDF document titled “constitution.pdf” into a collection of text documents using the PyPDFLoader class.
+- Loading PDF Document into Text Documents with PyPDFLoader: The code loads a PDF document titled “constitution.pdf” into a collection of text documents using the PyPDFLoader class.

-loader = PyPDFLoader("constitution.pdf")
+= PyPDFLoader("constitution.pdf")

-documents = loader.load()
+loader = loader.load() documents

-1. Splitting Documents into Chunks with RecursiveCharacterTextSplitter: The code configures a RecursiveCharacterTextSplitter with a chunk size of 1000 characters and an overlap of 200 characters, then splits the loaded PDF documents into these text chunks.
+- Splitting Documents into Chunks with RecursiveCharacterTextSplitter: The code configures a RecursiveCharacterTextSplitter with a chunk size of 1000 characters and an overlap of 200 characters, then splits the loaded PDF documents into these text chunks.

-chunk_size = 1000
+= 1000

-chunk_overlap = 200
+= 200

-text_splitter = RecursiveCharacterTextSplitter(chunk_size=chunk_size, chunk_overlap=chunk_overlap)
+= RecursiveCharacterTextSplitter(chunk_size=chunk_size, chunk_overlap=chunk_overlap)

-chunks = text_splitter.split_documents(documents)
+= text_splitter.split_documents(documents)

-1. Generating and Validating Embeddings for Document Chunks: The code iterates through text chunks, embedding each chunk using the OllamaEmbeddings model, and stores the embeddings in a list if they are valid.
+- Generating and Validating Embeddings for Document Chunks: The code iterates through text chunks, embedding each chunk using the OllamaEmbeddings model, and stores the embeddings in a list if they are valid.
 It handles exceptions and prints errors for invalid chunks.
 Finally, it stacks the embeddings into a NumPy array and prints the shape of the resulting array, or prints a message if no embeddings were generated.

-chunk_embeddings = []
+= []

 for chunk in chunks: